Aliases for HIST1H2AG Gene

 External Ids for HIST1H2AG Gene

 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 Two molecules of each of the four core histones (H2A, H2B, H3, and H4) form an octamer, around which approximately 146 bp of DNA is wrapped in repeating units, called nucleosomes.
 The linker histone, H1, interacts with linker DNA between nucleosomes and functions in the compaction of chromatin into higher order structures.
-This gene is intronless and encodes a member of the histone H2A family.
+This gene is intronless and encodes a replication-dependent histone that is a member of the histone H2A family.
 Transcripts from this gene lack polyA tails but instead contain a palindromic termination element.
-This gene is found in the histone microcluster on chromosome 6p21.33. [provided by RefSeq, Jul 2008]
+This gene is found in the histone microcluster on chromosome 6p21.33. [provided by RefSeq, Aug 2015]

 GeneCards Summary for HIST1H2AG Gene

 HIST1H2AG (Histone Cluster 1, H2ag) is a Protein Coding gene.
-Among its related pathways are RNA Polymerase I Promoter Opening and RNA Polymerase I Promoter Opening.
-GO annotations related to this gene include protein heterodimerization activity and enzyme binding.
+Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+GO annotations related to this gene include sequence-specific DNA binding and enzyme binding.
 An important paralog of this gene is HIST1H2AM.

 UniProtKB/Swiss-Prot for HIST1H2AG Gene